Video interview set up in preparation for an event. Event content video set up.

 Whether you’re shooting an event recap video for internal communications, a brand video to capture the vibe of your event, or a quick and authentic social media update, getting to grips with the basics of video production can make the difference between an inspiring post and something that gets scrolled past after the title card.

-We’ve put together a simple event video content production checklist, to help you avoid the most common mistakes, and get footage that’s clean, professional and engaging from start to finish.
+We’ve put together a simple event video content production checklist, to show how we help you avoid the most common mistakes, and get footage that’s clean, professional and engaging from start to finish.

 Event marketer preparing for a video shoot